 Another important tidbit about college fairs – the people who staff the tables are often the same people who read applications and make admissions decisions.
 It’s a fantastic opportunity to start developing a relationship with your local representative, and to show “demonstrated interest” which can give you a leg up for admission.

 Without further ado, here are my tips for making the most of your time at a college fair!

 - Register ahead of time.
 Many college fairs give registered students an electronic scanner that will save you lots of time filling out contact cards.

-- Look at the list of colleges that will attend, and write down which ones you want to visit.
+- Look at the list of colleges that will attend, and write down which ones you want to talk to.

-- Write out questions you will ask the college reps.
+- Write down the questions you will ask the college reps.
 Hint: You will make a good impression if you know something about the schools already – so do a little research ahead of time.

 - Bring a notebook, pen, your list of questions and a bag to put all the materials you’ll collect.

-- Dress appropriately, because you’ll likely be meeting college reps that have influence over admissions decisions.
+- Dress appropriately, because you may meet college reps that have influence over admissions decisions.
 You don’t have to get dressed up, but how you appear will leave an impression — good, neutral or bad.
-A nice shirt and khaki pants are always good for guys, while girls can opt for a professional skirt, pants, blouse or sweater.
-No flip-flops, torn jeans or sloppy t-shirts please!
+No torn jeans or sloppy t-shirts please!

 - Collect basic information about yourself, including your GPA, test scores, number of honors and/or AP classes, and a list of your extracurricular activities.
 If you have one, bring a copy of your activities resume.

 - Warning: Most colleges fairs are crowded and loud.
 Popular colleges often have lines of students waiting to talk to the rep. Don’t let this discourage or frustrate you!

 - Be ready to make a good impression!
 Smile, stand up straight and look confident.